RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros-getting-started.md

 - You want to run ROS on a platform that does not support ROS natively, such as a Single Board Computer (SBC).
 - You have relatively simple networking requirements.
-- You do not extensive and comprehensive hardware access directly from your application.
+- You do not need extensive and comprehensive hardware access directly from your application.

 ## References